Collective action

 Elections are part of a bigger picture

 Elections are a way to build power, but they come at a cost.
-Election campaigns suck up resources, energy and enthusiasm and look like collective action, but they do not build class power so much as they expend it in the hope of winning access to state power.
+Election campaigns suck up resources, energy and enthusiasm.
+It can seem like collective action, but campaigning does not build class power so much as they expend it in the hope of winning access to state power.

 And winning elections is not a guarantee of success: politicians are not always accountable to the people who elected them, other parties can also win elections to run the state and reverse reforms, and the state is not always a force for good — for example when it is used to suppress working class power through austerity, the police, courts and prisons.